MirkoDaumann/Photo-Album/README.md

 To run E2E-Tests type `ng e2e` or `npm run cypress:open`.
 This will open the Electron-Cypress-Application.
 There you can either run all the Tests in the Application or select a single one for Cypress to run.
 If you just want to run the E2E-Tests without having to open the Electron-Cypress-Application just type `npm run cypress:run`.

+## Error-handling

+Currently this app handles Error's in 2 different way:
+There is a global Service called : `http-interceptor.service.ts`, which catches all HttpError's and throws a Error notification.
+In addition every component, where there is a subscription to an Observable or something similiar can additionally handle the Error's there as shown in `user-overview.component.ts`.